nkadel/samba4repo/README.md

 Devel channel is disabled by default.

-Enable it in /etc/mock/centos-8.tpl gefore trying to compile Samba with mock, and enablr it /etc/yum.repos.d/ before compiling Samba lodally.
+Enable it in /etc/mock/centos-8.tpl gefore trying to compile Samba with mock, and enable it in /etc/yum.repos.d/ before compiling Samba locally.

 Git Checkout
 ===========